TechnoGate/vimius/README.md

 ## Vim Distribution has Moved

-If you are looking for Vimius, the vim distribution, it has been merged into Janus, for now it has been merged in the [**experimental**](https://github.com/carlhuda/janus/tree/experimental) branch.
+If you are looking for Vimius, the vim distribution, it has been merged into Janus, for now it has been merged into the [**experimental**](https://github.com/carlhuda/janus/tree/experimental) branch.